Bioconductor/bioconductor.org/content/news/bioc_3_14_release.md

 Please note:  CexoR and IntramiRExploreR, previously announced as deprecated in 3.13, fixed their packages and remained in Bioconductor.

-Twenty three software are deprecated in this release and will be removed in Bioc 3.15: affyPara, ALPS, alsace, BrainStars, destiny, dualKS, ENCODExplorer, ENVISIONQuery, FindMyFriends, GeneAnswers, gramm4R, KEGGprofile, MouseFM, MSGFgui, MSGFplus, MSstatsTMTPTM, PanVizGenerator, predictionet, RGalaxy,
+Twenty three software packages are deprecated in this release and will be removed in Bioc 3.15: affyPara, ALPS, alsace, BrainStars, destiny, dualKS, ENCODExplorer, ENVISIONQuery, FindMyFriends, GeneAnswers, gramm4R, KEGGprofile, MouseFM, MSGFgui, MSGFplus, MSstatsTMTPTM, PanVizGenerator, predictionet, RGalaxy,